-The Office of Multicultural Student Affairs (OMSA) Student Advisory Council is a standing council supporting the Director, comprised of students who represent the College, graduate divisions, and professional schools.
+The Office of Multicultural Student Affairs (OMSA) Student Advisory Council is a standing council supporting the Office, comprised of students who represent the College, graduate divisions, and professional schools.
 The purpose of the Student Advisory Council is to:

 Elevate important issues related to diversity and inclusion to the Office.